Journalism Education Association: Communication: Journalism Education Today

 JEA publishes the quarterly magazine, Communication: Journalism Education Today (C:JET), which is available to members of the association.
 C:JET focuses on subjects pertinent to journalism in schools, and provides a variety of resources to teachers and advisers.

-The C:JET staff includes Publications Editor Bradley Wilson, Copy Editor Howard Spanogle, and Advertising Coordinator Pam Boller.
+The C:JET staff includes Publications Editor Bradley Wilson, Copy Editor Beth Butler, and Advertising Coordinator Lindsay Porter.
 JEA accepts electronic submissions to C:JET.

 JEA.org

 JEA.org was established April 19, 1996.

 JEADigitalmedia.org

 This website is a source of information, tips and teaching insights for online, multimedia and broadcast journalism.
 It is a branch of the Digital Media committee that was formed to address the growing need to support "convergence" of multiple forms of journalism, particularly the move toward online publications.

 Study

 In 1987, the Journalism Education Association's "Committee on the Role of Journalism in Secondary Education" published "High School Journalism Confronts Critical Deadline," a 138-page journalism research report.
 The research indicated that recipients of secondary journalism education are more academically successful.
 The article cites high school grades, college grades, and American College Testing scores as evidence.